 Warning Signs and Symptoms

 Depression becomes clinically significant when symptoms persist for two weeks or longer, interfering with daily functioning.
 Key warning signs include persistent sadness, loss of interest in activities, changes in sleep or appetite, difficulty concentrating, and thoughts of self-harm.
+A validated screening tool like the Beck Depression Inventory can help you assess symptom severity before scheduling an evaluation.

 If these symptoms disrupt work, relationships, or self-care, professional intervention is needed.